AlauddinSaikat71/event-management-service/README.md

 ## Environment Setup

-After successfull cloning create a '.env' file in root ditectory.
+After successfull cloning open the repository in a code editor.
+Create a '.env' file in root ditectory.
 Copy from the 'sample.env' & paste to '.env' file.

 Write the port number you want to run this app.